yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 1. Enter your AAD application client ID and secret.
 1. Click **Enable**.

 You are redirected to sign in to your IdP to test the connection.
+Once test connection is successful, federated authentication is enabled